nl3769/CCA_DL_TOOLS/README.md

 ```sh
 python package_cores/run_evaluation_segmentation_full_roi.py -param set_parameters_evaluation_template.py
 ```
 It computes polyline distance, hausdorff distance and save *violin plot*, *box plot* and *cvs*.
-Below a box plot of the absolute error on intima-media thickness, *LI* and *MA* prediction compared to A1, for each methods of CUBS:
+Below a box plot of the absolute error on intima-media thickness, *LI* and *MA* prediction compared to A1, for each method of CUBS:

 <p align="center">
     <img